 It may be possible for you to join a credit union to get the loan you need.
 However, you should know that some unions require their members to have saved with them for a set period of time before they are permitted to take out a loan.

 Pay weekly stores offer the option for customers to buy items on credit and pay for them in weekly instalments.
 If you need a certain product or appliance urgently, like a fridge or a washing machine, these could be a good option for you.
 There are brick-and-mortar shops that offer this service, but it may also be possible to buy online.

 To open an account with a weekly purchase store, you will need proof of your identity, address and income.
-Not all of these stores will accept an applicant who is on Universal Credit, but there are some who will (as long as you meet the minimum income requirements).
-It is wise to be cautious before committing to this option because you will inevitably pay considerably more for the items than you would if you bought them outright.
+Not all of these stores will accept an applicant on Universal Credit, but some will (as long as you meet the minimum income requirements).
+It is wise to be cautious before committing to this option because you will inevitably pay considerably more for the items than if you bought them outright.
 Also, if you fail to keep up with your payments, the item(s) could be repossessed.

 Beware of Scams

 Claimants of Universal Credit have been the target of scammers claiming to provide low-cost loans or government grants.
-You may receive a call from someone claiming to work for Jobcentre Plus, or they may reach you through social media adverts.
+For example, you may receive a call from someone claiming to work for Jobcentre Plus, or they may reach you through social media adverts.
 These scammers often create very convincing websites that include testimonials and government logos.

 They are likely to ask for your bank details and ID documents.
 They may also offer to submit a claim for Universal Credit on your behalf, including an application for a Budgeting Advance, and will take a small percentage of this money as their fee.
 However, advance payments must be repaid in full out of subsequent Universal Credit payments, so it will be you that ends up paying back the full amount borrowed (including the scammer’s ‘fee’).